 I have knowledge of Hepatitis B and the Hepatitis B vaccination.
-I have questions of a qualified nurse or physician and understand the benefits an vaccination.
-I understand that I must have three doses of the vaccine to as with all medical treatment, there is no guarantee that I will become im experience side effects from the vaccine.
-I give my consent to be vaccinated to the vaccine of the va nd risks of Hepatitis B obtain immunity.
-However, mune or that I will not Signature of Employee (consent for Hepatitis B vaccination) Date Signature of Witness Date REFUSAL FORM OF HEPATITIS B VACCINATION I understand that due to my occupational exposure to blood or other potentially infectious materials I may be at risk of acquiring the Hepatitis B virus infection.
-I have been given the opportunity to be vaccinated with Hepatitis B vaccine at no charge to myself.
-However, I decline the Hepatitis B vaccination at this time.
-I understand that by declining this vaccine, I continue to be at risk of acquiring Hepatitis B, a serious disease.
-If in the future I continue to have occupational exposure to blood or other potentially infectious materials and I want to be vaccinated with the Hepatitis B vaccine, I can receive the vaccination series at no charge to me.
-Signature of Employee (refusal for Hepatitis B vaccination) Date Signature of Witness Leaface because the lines there (alone are) Date I refuse because I believe I have (check one)started the series completed the e series
+I have had an opportunity to ask questions of a qualified nurse or physician and understand the benefits and risks of Hepatitis B vaccination.
+I understand that I must have three doses of the vaccine to obtain immunity.
+However, as with all medical treatment, there is no guarantee that I will become immune or that I will not experience side effects from the vaccine.
+I give my consent to be vaccinated for Hepatitis B. Signature of Employee (consent for Hepatitis B vaccination) Date Signature of Witness Date REFUSAL FORM OF HEPATITIS B VACCINATION Is understand that due to my occupational exposure to blood or other poter I may be at risk of acquiring the Hepatitis B virus infection.
+I have been vaccinated with Hepatitis B vaccine at no charge to myself.
+However, I evaccination at this time.
+I understand that by declining this vaccine, I contact acquiring Hepatitis B, a serious disease.
+If in the future I continue to have blood or other potentially infectious materials and I want to be vaccinate vaccine, I can receive the vaccination series at no charge to me. ntially infectious materials given the opportunity to be decline the Hepatitis B ntinue to be at risk of re occupational exposure to Signature of Employee (refusal for Hepatitis B vaccination) Date Signature of Witness Date I refuse because I believe I have (check one) started the series completed the e series